xia0long/arxiv-cs/README.md

 # ARXIV | CS

-This project is used to exploring papers related computer science.
+This project allows one exploring papers related to computer science.
 Visit http://49.235.105.165:5000

 ## Dataset

-All data from arxiv.org
+All data downloaded from arxiv.org.

 more info: https://arxiv.org/category_taxonomy